AmrKhaledSaleh/EgyptianArabic-ASR-Diarization/README.md

 3. **diar_msdd_telephonic**: A diarization model specifically tuned for telephonic conversations.
 It uses the embeddings from TitaNet to cluster and separate different speakers.

 4. **Conformer-CTC-Char_final**: Our primary ASR model based on the Conformer architecture.
 It combines the strengths of Transformers and Convolutional Neural Networks to achieve state-of-the-art accuracy in speech recognition.
+To know more about our Conformer-CTC based ASR model, you can check our repository on GitHub: [Conformer-CTC_EGY_Arabic_Speech_Recognition](https://github.com/AmrKhaledSaleh/Conformer-CTC_EGY_Arabic_Speech_Recognition)

 ## Getting Started 🚀